 A change map based on the Global Forest Change (GFC) tree cover and loss year layers (Hansen et al. 2013), and taking into account the national definition of forests in Nigeria was first established.
-The Nigeria map was created using the following three classes: stable forest, stable non-forest, forest loss based on the GFC map with a tree cover threshold of 15% and a loss period from 2006-2016.
+The Nigeria map was created from Landsats 7 and 8, 30-metre resolution imagery using the following three classes: stable forest, stable non-forest, forest loss based on the GFC map with a tree cover threshold of 15% and a loss period from 2006-2016.
 The activity data (AD) is however derived from the reference data, the map is only used for stratification and the final estimates do not correspond to the areas in the map.

-The layers from the version 1.4 of the Global Forest Change product

-(https://earthenginepartners.appspot.com/science-2013-global-forest/download_v1.4.html) were combined into a forest change map.
+The layers from the version 1.4 of the Global Forest Change product (https://earthenginepartners.appspot.com/science-2013-global-forest/download v1.4.html) were combined into a forest change map.